timjackson/wadf/README.md

 6. THE WADF MICRO HTTP SERVER
 ---------------------------------------------------------
-WADF can start up local instances of Apache running as the current user - meaning that a complete development environment that closely simulates a live environment can be set up without requiring special privileges.
+WADF can start up local instances of Apache HTTPD running as the current user - meaning that a complete development environment that closely simulates a live environment can be set up without requiring special privileges.
+It uses the system-installed copy of Apache HTTPD.

 You do not have to use the WADF micro HTTP server at all, if you don't want to.
 If you do, it is controlled via the "wadf-httpd" script which is described fully in the next section, "Command Line Usage".
 You will need to set the following WADF options:
 ```ini
 webserver_restart_cmd = wadf-httpd reloadstart
 vhost_config_path = /home/@user@/.wadf/vhosts (NB this path is currently "special" - do not change it)
 ```
 When first running the wadf-httpd server, a sample config is set up in ~/.wadf/httpd.conf.
-You can then amend this file as you see fit.
+As the definition of a working httpd.conf varies a lot between OS variants and even versions, you're likely to need to customise this.

 After starting the WADF HTTP server, a number of additional files will be generated in ~/.wadf by default (that is, assuming you don't change the default WADF Apache config):